harens/depythel/docs/source/analysis.rst

             * Although not an error, this can result in a lot of disk space being required to install the program, and it can take a long time to install.

+#. **Support user-generated trees**

+    * As part of the API, a third-party developer might want to run the depythel modules on custom dependency trees.

+    * This also allows for depythel to work without internet access, which is useful for reproducibility.

+    * The user should be able to enter their own tree in as part of both the CLT and the API.
+The majority of depythel modules should then function as if the online repositories were used.

+#. **Implement contingency plans for large dependency trees**

+    * In reality, dependency trees for large projects can be extremely large and take a long time to generate.
+Measures should be in place to account for this.
+This should include:

+        * **Generate dependency trees to a depth specified by the user**

+            * The user might only be interested in the first few dependencies.
+Too many projects in a tree can make it hard to extract information from it.

+        * **Support for caching**

+            * For large projects, cycles are likely to occur.
+Instead of refetching information about a project from the online repository, some basic caching can speed up the tree generation.

+                * Reducing the number of API calls also helps to reduce the strain on the servers of the online repositories.

+            * Efficient solutions exist natively in Python, such as from ``functools.cache``.
+It therefore seems unnecessary to reinvent the wheel and implement a custom caching function.

+            * It should be client-side caching and not server-side since the data is not deterministic.
+Dependencies can be updated frequently and so it would not be wise to cache incorrect information in a database.

 #. **Provide some form of dependency visualisation**